-Exploring St Peter’s Kirk, Eastside – the listening walk
+Exploring St Peter’s Kirk – the listening walk

-The Kirk is normally open for viewing from 11 a.m. to 3 p.m.
+St Peter’s Kirk is normally open for viewing from 11 a.m. to 3 p.m.
 (Thursday to Sunday over the summer).
 There are also regular guided tours of the Kirk and graveyard when it is open.
-The Kirk is just under 4 kilometres (2.4 miles) from St Margaret’s Hope.
-There is a bus service on Fridays and Saturdays.
-[See the bottom of this page.]
+It is just under 4 kilometres (2.4 miles) from St Margaret’s Hope.
+There is a requestable bus service on Fridays and Saturdays.
+[Click for details]

 Introducing St Peter’s Kirk

 Like St Mary’s in Burwick, St Peter’s is no longer used as a parish church, although occasional marriages and other services do take place in the Kirk.
 It was the North Parish Church, but it is now owned by Historic Churches Scotland and run by a local charity, The Friends of St Peter’s.
-The graveyard has recently been expanded so that it can continue to serve the north of the island.
+The graveyard has recently been expanded to continue serving the north of the island.

 The Kirk is a Grade A listed building.
 As British Listed Buildings notes: